-Boys must be neat and masculine appearing in dress.
+Boys must be neat in dress.
 Hair must be neat and well-groomed and should not impair vision.
-The hairstyle must not draw undue attention to the student (e.g., mohawks, faux-hawks, tails, spikes, etc.), and the hair must be kept out of the student's eyes (may not fall below the eyebrows).
+The hairstyle must not draw undue attention to the student (e.g., mohawks, tails, spikes, etc.), and the hair must be kept out of the student's eyes (may not fall below the eyebrows).
 Male students with facial hair must keep it neat and well-groomed.
 Shoes and socks must be worn at all times.
 Clothing, backpacks, stickers on items used at school, etc., which promote/display a political candidate or political party are not permitted.